-At Royal Brompton & Harefield NHS Foundation Trust, we are committed to understanding and improving the experiences of all those who use our services.
+At Royal Brompton and Harefield hospitals, we are committed to understanding and improving the experiences of all those who use our services.

 We receive feedback from patients and families through:

 - national surveys eg inpatient, outpatient and paediatric

 - friends and family test

 - patient and family open days

 - experience based co-design workshops working with patients, families and staff and